search

 • Trading that exploits discrepancies in quote feeds between FX brokers

-• Check prices at an FX broker with fast rate updates and execute trades in an account with a broker that has slower rate updates
+• Check prices at an FX broker with fast rate updates and trade using an account at an FX broker with slower rate updates

 • Trading Using Swap Points on Currency Pairs